 When it comes to responding to climate change, the left broadly agrees on the need for a change in production, investment, and support for those affected.
 But, how you see the world and the economy affects where you think the policy focus should be, what is feasible under certain economic conditions, and ultimately the level of hope you feel is warranted that the worst predictions can be avoided without fundamental change to social, economic, and societal organization.

-There is also a shared concern among those from the classical tradition that the broad left's policy response does not address the fundamental challenges capitalism has placed in the way of achieving sustainability.
-These are not semantic arguments, but are fundamental disagreements with how we can achieve the necessary investments needed to avoid climate-related catastrophe.
+The classical tradition is also concerned that the broad left's policy response does not address the fundamental challenges capitalism places in the way of achieving sustainability.
+These are not semantic arguments, but are fundamental disagreements with how we can achieve the necessary investments.

 There are two sides to the Green New Deal policy program.
 On the one side is Modern Monetary Theory (MMT) and the other is the "degrowth" movement.
 MMT is about spending more money on the things we need to transition to a climate future (among other things).
-Degrowth is about shifting production to where we need less focus on economic growth and more focus on what we need.
+Degrowth is about shifting production to where there is less focus on economic growth of the economy at large and more of a focus on producing only what we need.

 Degrowth is concerned mostly with reducing purchasing of climate damaging things and diverting attention of consumption and production to stave off catastrophic climate change.
 This would have to result in a change in economic activity by simple "output" (GDP) measures and focusing on other measures of economic, social, and environmental activity.

-The critique is that more – not less – economic activity needed to transition to climate-positive production, economic, and social processes.
+The main critique from the classical/Marxian tradition is that more – not less – economic activity needed to transition to climate-positive production, economic, and social processes.
 Any transition takes time and has overlapping old and new processes that operate simultaneously.
 This requires continued production and labour of the old system while building the alternative with new production and labour, resulting in an increase in economic growth.

-Either way, the degrowth movement results in looking at things in terms of immediate transition to a new process without additional work involved.
-This is just hard to square with the amount of work currently going on that needs to be replaced and/or transitioned to something new.
+Either way you look at the degrowth movement, it results in looking at things in terms of immediate transition to a new process without additional work involved.
+This is just hard to square with the amount of work currently going on that needs to be replaced and/or transitioned to something much less carbon intensive.

 This problem is much easier to understand when value is considered as labour invested instead of the value of things purchased and consumed.
 The economy is not a thing that operates outside of the work that is put in.
 A reduction in growth of the economy – including the creation of energy and the production of things – would simply be labouring/doing/working less.

-So, even "degrowth" requires value creation – which inevitably means growth.
+In the end "degrowth" in response to climate change requires value creation – which inevitably means growth in production.

 2. Faster (instead of more) investment to reach carbon neutral